 Current Economic Situation

 Thailand is the second largest economy in the 10-nation ASEAN, following Indonesia.
 Service is the largest sector of the economy with a GDP share of 55%, followed by 36% in industry, with agriculture constituting 9% of GDP.
 Major sectors include electronics, car making, transport, storage, communication, tourism, finance and real estate.

-The Thai economy expanded by 3.7% year-on-year (YOY) in Q2 2017, accelerating from 3.3% YOY in the previous year, thanks to an increase of 9.9% in public investment resulting from the government’s stimulus measures.
-In the same period, the economy also benefitted from a rise in private consumption, which accelerated to 3.1% from 2.2% in 2015.
-For 2017, GDP growth is expected to grow by 3% due to higher public investment and private consumption as well as a recovery of the export sector.
+The Thai economy expanded by 3.7% year-on-year (YOY) in Q2 2017, accelerating from 3.3% YOY in the previous quarter, thanks to a robust growth in the agriculture sector and major service industries including hotels and restaurants; transport and communication; and trading.
+For the whole year of 2017, GDP growth is expected to grow by 3% due to higher public investment and private consumption as well as a recovery of the export sector.